taw00/dashcore-rpm/README.md

 ---

-**Dash (Digital Cash)** is an open source peer-to-peer cryptocurrency with an emphasis on serving as an efficient platform for payments and decentralized applications.
+**Dash (Digital Cash)** is an open-source peer-to-peer cryptocurrency with an emphasis on serving as an efficient platform for payments and decentralized applications.
 Dash offers a form of money that is portable, inexpensive, divisible and fast.
-It can be spent securely both online and in person with minimal transaction fees.
-Dash offers instant transactions **(InstantSend)**, private / more-fungible transactions **(PrivateSend)**, and operates a self-governing and self-funding model.
-This decentralized governance and budgeting system makes it the first ever successful decentralized autonomous organization (DAO).
+It can be spent securely both online and in-person with negligible transaction fees.
+Dash offers instant transactions by default **(InstantSend)**, more-fungible transactions **(CoinJoin)**, and operates its network with a model of self-governance and self-funding.
+This decentralized governance and budgeting system makes it the first-ever successful decentralized autonomous organization (DAO).

 Dash is open source and the name of the overarching project.
 Learn more at https://www.dash.org/